Lao script

 Lao script or Akson Lao (ອັກສອນລາວ /lo/) is the primary script used to write the Lao language and other languages in Laos.
 Its earlier form, the Tai Noi script, was also used to write the Isan language, but was replaced by the Thai script.
 It has 27 consonants (ພະຍັນຊະນະ /lo/), 7 consonantal ligatures (ພະຍັນຊະນະປະສົມ /lo/), 33 vowels (ສະຫລະ/ສະຫຼະ /lo/), and 4 tone marks (ວັນນະຍຸດ /lo/).

 The Lao abugida was adapted from the Khmer script, which itself was derived from the Pallava script, a variant of the Grantha script descended from the Brāhmī script, which was used in southern India and South East Asia during the 5th and 6th centuries AD.
 Akson Lao is a sister system to the Thai script, with which it shares many similarities and roots.
 However, Lao has fewer characters and is formed in a more curvilinear fashion than Thai.

 Lao is written from left to right.
 Vowels can be written above, below, in front of, or behind consonants, with some vowel combinations written before, over, and after.
 Spaces for separating words and punctuation were traditionally not used, but space is used and functions in place of a comma or period.
-The letters have no majuscule or minuscule (upper- and lowercase) differentiation.
+The script is unicameral, i.e. the letters have no majuscule or minuscule (upper- and lowercase) differentiation.

 History

 The Lao script ultimately derived from a variant of the Old Khmer script of Angkor, through the Sukhothai script.
 By the late 15th century, a form of the Sukhothai script had reached the Mekong River basin, after which the script developed differences between its Thai and Lao variants.

 In the 1930s, Maha Sila Viravong, a Buddhist scholar, backed by the Buddhist Institute in Vientiane and the Buddhist Academic Council, added an additional set of Lao characters to support Pali and Sanskrit, thereby filling the missing gaps in the existing script.
-While the Buddhist Institute published books that utilised these extended Indic characters, they did not see widespread usage, and fell out of usage by 1975.In the 1960s, the Lao People's Revolutionary Party simplified the spelling to be phonemic and omitted extra letters used to write words of Pali-Sanskrit origin.
+While the Buddhist Institute published books that utilised these extended Indic characters, they did not see widespread usage, and fell out of usage by 1975.
+In the 1960s, the Lao People's Revolutionary Party simplified the spelling to be phonemic and omitted extra letters used to write words of Pali-Sanskrit origin.

 In 2019, the extended Indic characters were added to Unicode 12.